mremi/ContactBundle/README.md

 ```

 ### Step 4: Configure the MremiContactBundle
 The bundle comes with a sensible default configuration, which is listed below.
-However you have to configure at least the recipient address.

 ```yaml
 # app/config/config.yml